-Once you are deeper into your partnership discussions, confirm your partners’ commitment before you make it official.
+Once you're deeper into partnership discussions, confirm your partners’ commitment before you make anything official.
 Assess whether your partner has been able to get other key decision-makers from their organization on board.
 But, mainly, ask yourself: Do I know what my partners want and need, and is the partnership, as designed, delivering core value for my key partners?
 If the answer to either question is “no,” then you have a problem: The most successful partnerships benefit from highly motivated partners—partners with clear skin in the game, committed to seeing the partnership succeed.

 4. Do I have the internal buy-in and support to see this through?

-With so much focus on identifying and courting the best external partners to solve your problem, many teams forget to focus inward.
+With so much focus on identifying and courting the best external partners, many teams forget to look inward.
 Be warned: a lack of internal buy-in can be the kiss of death.
 It’s the reason many partnerships fail.

 5. Am I missing a key piece of the puzzle?

-Cross-sector partnerships often involve international or global organizations who may lack deep knowledge of local context in target regions, communities, or sectors.
+Cross-sector partnerships often involve international or global organizations that can sometimes lack deep knowledge of local context in target regions, communities, or sectors.
 These larger partners may have ample resources and influence, but they’ll struggle to achieve real and lasting results without collaborating with local partners.

-Some local partners possess knowledge of the barriers consumers face, ensuring that the partnership addresses these barriers and remains relevant and useful over time.
-Others may help you navigate regulatory hurdles or community dynamics critical to your partnership activities.
+Some local partners possess deep insight into the barriers consumers face, and can help ensure that the partnership remains relevant and useful over time.
+Others can help navigate regulatory hurdles or community dynamics critical to partnership activities.
 And, in some cases, you actually cannot move forward with legitimacy without including local government agencies or key community groups.
-Inclusive or open innovation can help identify gaps and invite collaboration with these and other key local stakeholders.
+Inclusive or open innovation can help you identify gaps and invite collaboration with these and other critical local stakeholders.

 6. What’s the shared goal (and how do we meet it)?

-While each partner may have organizational goals it hopes to attain through cross-sector partnership, the partnership itself must have an overarching goal that delivers value to everyone involved.
+While each partner may have organizational goals they hope to attain through cross-sector partnership, the partnership itself must have an overarching goal that delivers value to everyone involved.
 Create this goal together, ensuring all partners are motivated to meet it based on their interests and incentives.
 Understand what success looks like for each partner, separately and collectively.

 Next, set clear activities to meet your shared goal.
 Be upfront and direct about expectations and timelines.
 Confirm that partners have the staff time, resources, and commitment to manage their roles and complete tasks on time.
 Finally, identify a few quick wins to keep partners motivated as they continue to work to secure and reinforce internal buy-in.